 There is a lot more to Demi Lovato than meets the eye.

-At last week’s Social Good Summit, she sat down with Mike Bayer of CAST Rehab Centers to talk about her history with substance abuse, depression, and bulimia.
+At last week’s Social Good Summit, she sat down with Mike Bayer of Houston rehab center to talk about her history with substance abuse, depression, and bulimia.
 Her mission is simple.
 As a young singer in the public eye, she wants to leave a legacy that is all defining, and not only about her music.

 Lovato has a story to tell.